archfirst/trader-desktop-server-diagnostics/README.md

 Build Instructions
 ------------------
-* Clone the Trader Desktop Server Diagnostics repository on your machine.
+* Clone this repository on your machine.
 * Open a command shell and change the directory to the local instance of the repository.
 * Install the required NPM packages: